Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 - Rainwater

-- Tap water left out 24+ hours (lets chlorine evaporate, but minerals remain)
+- Tap water left out 24+ hours (lets chlorine evaporate — but the fluoride and minerals remain)

-I switched from tap water to filtered water about six weeks into my Calathea journey.
-The difference was dramatic—new leaves came in without brown edges for the first time.
+I switched from tap to filtered water about six weeks into my Calathea journey.
+The difference was dramatic — new leaves came in without brown edges for the first time.

 When to Water